Curis Inc. (CRIS) EPS is poised to hit -0.11 next quarter: How Investors Can Make It Count the Most?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The Healthcare Sector giants’ yearly sales growth during the last 5-year period was 6.60%.
+The Healthcare sector firm’s twelve-monthly sales growth has been 6.60% for the last half of the decade.
 Meanwhile, its Annual Earning per share during the time was 23.80%.
 Nevertheless, stock’s Earnings Per Share (EPS) this year is 36.60%.
 This publicly-traded company’s shares outstanding now amounts to $91.51 million, simultaneously with a float of $85.83 million.
-The organization now has a market capitalization sitting at $1.10 billion.
-At the time of writing, stock’s 50-day Moving Average stood at $12.06, while the 200-day Moving Average is $7.41.
+The organization now has a market capitalization sitting at $696.58 million.
+At the time of writing, stock’s 50-day Moving Average stood at $11.67, while the 200-day Moving Average is $7.57.

-While finding the extent of efficiency of the company that is accounted for 28 employees.
+It is quite necessary to find out the efficiency of the corporate organization, which has 28 number of employees on its payroll.
 It has generated 386,964 per worker during the last fiscal year.
 Meanwhile, its income per employee was -1,068,143.
 The stock had 3.45 Receivables turnover and 0.09 Total Asset turnover.
 For the Profitability, stocks gross margin was +93.74, operating margin was -229.79 and Pretax Margin of -276.03.

 Curis Inc. (CRIS) Ownership Facts and Figures

-Sometimes it helps to make our mind if we keep our tabs on how bigger investors are working with the stock of the Biotechnology industry.
-Curis Inc.’s current insider ownership accounts for 0.10%, in contrast to 87.00% institutional ownership.
+Sometimes it is also beneficial to study the sentiment of large-scale investors towards the stock of the Curis Inc. industry.
+Curis Inc.’s current insider ownership accounts for 0.10%, in contrast to 87.10% institutional ownership.
 According to the most recent insider trade that took place on Jan 26, this organization’s President & CEO sold 3,094 shares at the rate of 10.59, making the entire transaction reach 32,758 in total value, affecting insider ownership by 67,268.
 Preceding that transaction, on Jan 25, Company’s President & CEO sold 2,283 for 10.96, making the whole transaction’s value amount to 25,022.
 This particular insider is now the holder of 70,362 in total.

 Curis Inc. (CRIS) Earnings and Revenue Records

-So, what does the last quarter earnings report of the company that was made public on 3/30/2021 suggests?
-It has posted -$0.11 earnings per share (EPS) not meeting the forecaster’s viewpoint (set at -$0.09) by -$0.02.
+Going through the last 3-months fiscal report unveiled on the 3/30/2021, it has been observed that the corporation posted -$0.11 earnings per share (EPS) during the time that was less the consensus figure (set at -$0.09) by -$0.02.
 This company achieved a net margin of -276.03 while generating a return on equity of -61.82.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.11 per share during the current fiscal year.

 Curis Inc. (NASDAQ: CRIS) Trading Performance Indicators